 In less than a year, South Kitsap Medical Campus in Port Orchard, Washington, has undergone a dramatic transformation.
 A visually striking 36,000-square-foot new two-story building with a curved, light-filled atrium now stands next to the medical outpatient facility's original 33,000-square-foot rectangular building.
-The addition and makeover has been accomplished in a way that makes the two buildings appear to be one contiguous structure.
+The addition and makeover have been accomplished to make the two buildings appear to be one contiguous structure.

 "Our first major decision as project owner was to stay with Harrison's architectural vision for the project," Ryan states, referring to plans by RFM Architects of Bremerton, WA.
 "It probably would have been easier and less expensive to build a long rectangular building similar to the original.
-We chose to stay with RFM's master plan and drawings because we realized that they would create a great space for patients and visitors, as well as give us a building for our portfolio that would be very attractive to doctors looking for quality office and clinic space."
+We chose to stay with RFM's master plan and drawings because we realized that they would create a great space for patients and visitors and give us a building for our portfolio that would be very attractive to doctors looking for quality office and clinic space."

 The changes made to the medical facility are more than superficial.
-Major construction surgery was performed to structurally integrate the new addition with the original building.
+Major construction surgery was performed to integrate the new addition with the original building structurally.
 Accurate’s perforated metal would be a key element in that integration.

-"The new screen had to be more than just a lightweight visual barrier hiding the mechanical equipment."
-Ryan said.
-"It serves an important architectural purpose, which is the visual and physical integration of the two buildings.
-It has to be able to stand up to anything time and the elements throw at it.
+"The new screen had to be more than just a lightweight visual barrier hiding the mechanical equipment," Ryan said.
+"It serves an important architectural purpose: the visual and physical integration of the two buildings.
+It has to be able to stand up to anything time, and the elements throw at it.
 That meant a heavier screen with adequate structural support points on the roof.
 The results are there for the whole world to see."